Canada's National Observer

 Canada's National Observer (CNO) is a digital news outlet founded in 2015.
 It publishes reporting and analysis on climate, energy, politics, and social issues.
 In 2024, Columbia Journalism Review described CNO as "a Canadian investigative outlet focused on climate and politics."
-It is owned by Observer Media Group, an independent media company established in 2009 that also founded the Vancouver Observer.
+It is owned by Observer Media Group, a media company established in 2009 that also founded the Vancouver Observer.